cam-798/ML-coursework/README.md

 Ensemble CNN : contains the code for multi-class using two CNNs

 Each file can be ran independently, all required modules are listed at the end of this file.
-Please note: some redundant files were included to ensure that progress over weeks could be seen, the 'final' versions of each model can be seen in files : Binary SVM.ipynb ...
+Please note: some redundant files are included here to ensure that progress over term could be seen as requested in the spec.

 <h2>Dependencies</h2>
 <br>